-More than 60 congressional staff and four members of Congress participated in a poverty simulation to understand the struggles that millions of Americans face every day.* One congressman called the experience an “eye opener.”
+More than 60 congressional staff and four members of Congress participated in a poverty simulation to understand the struggles that millions of Americans face every day.* One member of Congress called the experience an “eye opener.”

 During the event at the Capitol Visitors Center, sponsored by Catholic Charities USA (CCUSA) and Entergy Corporation, participants assumed the roles of low-income family members living on a limited budget and enduring a range of circumstances that resulted in poverty.
 They interacted with volunteers who played the roles of social service providers from various community organizations.